greenelab/greenelab.com/tools/index.md

 title: Tools
 nav:
   order: 2
-  tooltip: Tools, datasets, and more
+  tooltip: Software, datasets, and more
 redirect_from:
   - /webservers
   - /software